Ezekiel 30 – A Fire in Egypt

 ii.
 “By the time Nebuchadrezzar invaded Egypt, after the siege of Tyre was ended, Hophra had been killed in civil war.
 He had conducted a disastrous campaign in Libya, which brought on a major revolt from a rival faction under Ahmose, who was eventually responsible for doing him to death.”
 (Taylor)

 iii.
 God would do to both Egypt and Babylon as served His love, His righteousness, and His justice.
-He would work on, in, and through them as advanced His plan of the ages.
+He would work on, in, and through them to advance His plan of the ages.

 iv.
 “These apparently mighty monarchs of Egypt and Babylon were both in the hands of Jehovah.
 Their apparent successes and failures resulted from His action.
 They were completely in His power.”
 (Morgan)